Chat with us on WhatsApp

 Finasteride for Hair Growth - Frequently Asked Questions

 As a hair loss treatment, finasteride is perhaps the most extensively studied medication for male pattern baldness.
-Finasteride is also used as a treatment for benign prostatic hyperplasia, referred to sometimes as an enlarged prostate, although the dosage is typically higher.
+Finasteride is also used as a treatment for benign prostatic hyperplasia (an enlarged prostate), although the dose is typically higher.
 It has also been studied for its prevention of low-grade prostate cancer.

-In this article, we discuss the use, dosage, mechanism of action and side effects of finasteride so you have a better understanding of its uses as a male pattern baldness treatment.
+In this article, we discuss the use, dosage, mechanism of action and side effects of finasteride, so you have a better understanding of its uses as a common male pattern baldness treatment.

 How does finasteride work?